-As a priority, the focus is to progress the conversion of endorsed Heads of Agreement into agreement for leases/leases particularly given the status of refurbishment works to both the Eats and Metro B buildings.
-Approval of the first agreement for lease for the Metro B building within the Nicholas Street Precinct will reinforce the positive message to the Ipswich community and the market that the redevelopment is moving forward.
+As a priority, the focus is to progress the conversion of endorsed Heads of Agreement into agreement for leases particularly given the current refurbishment of both the Eats and Metro B buildings.
+Approval of this agreement for lease within the Nicholas Street Precinct will send a positive message to the Ipswich community and the market that the redevelopment is moving forward.